nums-project/nums/README.md

 ```

 # Installation
-NumS is currently supported on Linux-based systems running Python 3.6, 3.7, and 3.8.
+NumS releases are tested on Linux-based systems running Python 3.6, 3.7, and 3.8.

-Currently, only CPU-based workloads are supported; we are working on providing GPU support.
+NumS runs on Windows, but not all features are tested.
+We recommend using Anaconda on Windows.
+Download and install Anaconda for Windows [here](https://docs.anaconda.com/anaconda/install/windows/).
+Make sure to add Anaconda to your PATH environment variable during installation.

 #### pip installation
 To install NumS on Ray with CPU support, simply run the following command.